Editorial Policy

 Reader features and update channels

-Steam Hardware Review currently provides public pages, article indexes, review indexes, device hubs, and the community tracker.
-It does not currently operate user accounts, newsletters, preorder alerts, or gated downloads.
+Steam Hardware Hub currently provides public pages, article indexes, review indexes, device hubs, the community tracker, and the stock tracker.
+It does not currently operate user accounts, newsletters, preorder alerts, notify-me forms, site-run waitlists, or gated downloads.

 Corrections and updates